-If you’re an insured driver borrowing a car, damage to the car will potentially be covered by insurance if the vehicle qualifies as a temporary substitute for your car.
-Depending on your policy, you and the car likely need to meet, at minimum, the following definition and requirements of a temporary substitute auto in order for it to be covered by your collision and comprehensive insurance.
+If you’re an insured driver borrowing someone else’s car, damage to the car will potentially be covered by insurance if the vehicle qualifies as a temporary substitute for your car.
+Depending on your policy, you and the car likely need to meet, at a minimum, the following definition and requirements of a temporary substitute auto to be covered by your collision and comprehensive insurance.

-A “Temporary substitute auto” means an auto that is a substitute for a covered auto while that covered auto is not in use due to breakdown, servicing, repair, loss, or destruction – if the substitute auto is:
+A “Temporary substitute auto” means an auto that is a substitute for a covered auto while that covered auto is not in use due to breakdown, servicing, repair, loss, or destruction.
+Substitute autos are:

 - Rented by you or an insured driver under a written contract from a business engaged in renting motor vehicles;

-- Used with the express permission of the owner of that auto and within the scope of that permission; and
+- Used with the express permission of the owner of that auto and within the scope of that permission

 - Not owned by you, a family member, or any insured driver.

 An auto ceases to be a “temporary substitute auto” when the first of the below happens:

 - The covered auto it was replacing is repaired, restored to service, or replaced;

 If you’re uninsured and borrowing an insured vehicle, then the vehicle owner’s insurance should cover property damages you incur while driving, but it depends on the language of the policy and the limits selected.